hyperledger-archives/education-cryptomoji/CONTRIBUTING.md

 ### Submitting Pull Requests

-While the fork-to-PR process is common, it is somewhat unusual that `master` is _not_ the branch you should make a PR against.
+While the fork-to-PR process is common, this repo is somewhat unusual because `master` is _not_ the branch you should make a PR against.
 In this repo, master is not the source of truth, but a collection of generated stub functions for students to fill out.
 The original source of this code is actually in the `staging` branch, so you should submit _all_ PRs against this branch.

-The PR process is as follows:
+The complete PR process is as follows:

 1. Create a personal fork of this repository.
 2. Starting from `staging`, create a topic branch for your changes.